Centre-for-Invasive-Species-Solutions/git-github.compytorch-to-ort-model-converter/README.md

 # pytorch-to-ort-model-converter

 This project is used to convert MobileNetV2-architecture neural network models from PyTorch's .pth format to ONNXRuntime's .ort format.
+The current converter is currently configured for ONNX opset 17.

 This project is designed to facilitate model conversion from either local or remote (using GitHub Codespaces) workspaces.